Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/project-management/_index.md

 ### WHAT IS THE PROJECT LIFE CYCLE?

-The project life cycle (PLC) is a collection of logical stages or phases that maps the life of a project from its beginning to its end to define, build, and deliver the product of a project—that is, the information system.
+The project life cycle (PLC) is a collection of logical stages or phases that maps the life of a project from its beginning to its end to define, build, and deliver the product of a project - that is, the information system.
 Each phase should provide one or more deliverables.
 A deliverable is a tangible and verifiable product of work.
 Deliverables at the end of each phase also provide tangible benefits throughout the project and serve to define the work and resources needed for each phase.

 Projects should be broken up into phases to make the project more manageable and to reduce risk.
 Phase exits, stage gates, or kill points are the phase-end review of key deliverables that allow the organisation to evaluate the project's performance and to take immediate action to correct any errors or problems.
 Although the deliverables at the end of a stage or phase usually are approved before proceeding to the next stage, fast-tracking or starting the next phase before approval is obtained can sometimes reduce the project's schedule.
 Overlapping of phases can be risky and should only be done when the risk is deemed acceptable.